 If this is a new venture for you and you are entering an industry that you have little to no experience in, this can work against you when seeking a semi-commercial mortgage.
 This is because some lenders want to see a proven history in the industry; it will give them more confidence that their investment will be safe.

-This isn’t true all the time, and there are lenders who specialise in start-up and first-time investor.
+This isn’t true all the time, and there are lenders who specialise in start-ups and first-time investors.
 However, you may need to provide a sturdy business plan and projections for expected revenue over the length of your mortgage term.

 The strength and viability of the investment

 Most lenders will only provide you with a mortgage if they are comfortable that the investment is sound, with many expecting around 190% forecast rental coverage for a business property, or 130% for a Buy to Let.
 It should be noted that these are averages and certainly not the expectations of all lenders.